scollareno28/Beallabeat/Walkthrough.md

 Takeaways:

--We were able to determine that FitBit users mostly use their trackers to track calories burned, steps taken, and general activity.
+We were able to determine that FitBit users mostly use their trackers to track calories burned, steps taken, and general activity.
 However, not many users log their sleep and even fewer log their weight.
 Looking for trends and how non-Bellabeat users use their trackers was a key ask from the stakeholders

--This information could be helpful for Bellabeat marketing in several ways
+This information could be helpful for Bellabeat marketing in several ways

-          -First, the other Bellabeat products are already tracking activity like other devices.
+          First, the other Bellabeat products are already tracking activity like other devices.
 Which fits in line with the most important features that non-Bellabeat customers             use.

-          -Second, Bellabeat could examine how often THEIR users are sleeping or tracking their weight.
+          Second, Bellabeat could examine how often THEIR users are sleeping or tracking their weight.
 Since other product users don't seem to be doing that a lot, Bellabeat can examine if they have a majority of market share on smart device users that DO track their weight and sleep.

-          -Third, we know that there is not a correlation between sleep and calories burned.
+          Third, we know that there is not a correlation between sleep and calories burned.
 So not having that relationship exist will give the marketing team more time to focus on the relationships that do matter.